- Spacious interior

 - Fuel economy didn't get close to claimed figures

-The Suzuki Ignis is the latest addition to a line up of Suzuki vehicles that attempts to be small, economical, and affordable cars.
+The Suzuki Ignis is the latest addition to a line up of Suzuki vehicles that attempts to be small, economical, and affordable cars which can be covered by minimum car insurance.
 Something that Suzuki manages to deliver across most of their cars.
 However, this latest addition takes on that challenge with a funky twist.

 It pulls together somewhat of a ‘best of’ compilation of Suzuki’s styling